George Elliott Clarke: Writing career

-Clarke has self-published much of his work, including seventeen collections of poetry, two novels and four works of drama and opera.
-He has also served as editor for collections of African-Canadian writers and poets in anthologies and studies such as Border Lines (1995), Eyeing the North Star (1997), Odysseys Home (2002), Fire on the Water (2002), Directions Home (2012) and Locating Home (2017).
+Clarke has served as editor for collections of African-Canadian writers and poets in anthologies and studies such as Border Lines (1995), Eyeing the North Star (1997), Odysseys Home (2002), Fire on the Water (2002), Directions Home (2012) and Locating Home (2017).
 His work draws upon a range of literary and artistic traditions (both "high" and "low") and is inclusive of political, historical and spatial themes.
-His artistic influences include Shakespeare, Miles Davis, Ezra Pound, Pierre Elliott Trudeau and Malcolm X. His poetic and academic careers overlap in their particular emphasis on the perspectives of the African descendants in Canada and Nova Scotia especially the African-American slaves’ descendants who settled on the East coast of Nova Scotia, whom he calls "Africadian."
+His artistic influences include Shakespeare, Miles Davis, Ezra Pound, Pierre Elliott Trudeau and Malcolm X. His poetic and academic careers overlap in their particular emphasis on the perspectives of the African descendants in Canada and Nova Scotia especially the African-American slaves’ descendants who settled on the East coast of Nova Scotia, whom he calls "Africadian".
 He writes that it is a word that he "minted from 'Africa' and 'Acadia' (the old name for Nova Scotia and New Brunswick), to denote the Black populations of the Maritimes and especially of Nova Scotia."

 Some of his poetry has also been set to music by the a cappella gospel quartet Four the Moment.

-He views "Africadian" literature as "literal and liberal—I canonize songs and sonnets, histories and homilies."
+He views "Africadian" literature as "literal and liberal—I canonize songs and sonnets, histories and homilies".
 Clarke has stated that he found further writing inspiration in the 1970s and his "individualist poetic scored with implicit social commentary" came from the "Gang of Seven" intellectuals, "poet-politicos: jazz trumpeter Miles Davis, troubadour-bard Bob Dylan, libertine lyricist Irving Layton, guerrilla leader and poet Mao Zedong, reactionary modernist Ezra Pound, Black Power orator Malcolm X and the Right Honourable Pierre Elliott Trudeau."
 Clarke found "as a whole, the group's blunt talk, suave styles, acerbic independence, raunchy macho, feisty lyricism, singing heroic and a scarf-and-beret chivalry quite, well, liberating."
 His poetry and scholarship address and challenge historic encounters with racism, segregated areas, discrimination, hatred, forced relocation and a loss of a sense of identity and belonging experienced by the Black populations of Canada.